stehuebn/TestGitHub/README.md

 # TestGitHub
-Just a first test on GitHub
+Just a first test on GitHub for checking the basics...